Equatorial timelike circular orbits around generic ultracompact objects: Illustrations and efficiency

 where $F_{\mu\nu} = \partial_\mu A_\nu - \partial_\nu A_\mu$ is the field strength written in terms of the 4-potential $A_\mu$.
 The bar over the field strength and 4-potential, $\bar{F}_{\mu\nu}$ and $\bar{A}_\mu$, corresponds to the complex conjugate, while $ \mu_P$ is the vector field mass.
 These stars were first studied in \cite{Brito:2015pxa}, where both static and rotating numerical solutions where discussed, together with their physical properties and stability.
 The spinning solutions therein, however, were excited states.
 The fundamental spinning solutions were discussed in~\cite{Herdeiro:2019mbz,Santos:2020pmh}.

 The Proca potential \textit{ansatz} is,

 where $V, H_1, H_2$ and $H_3$ are functions that only depend on the $(r,\theta)$ coordinates, and $m \in \mathbb{Z}^+$ is the usual azimuthal harmonic index.
-Given that there is an infinite number of families of Proca stars with different values of $m$, in this work we will only consider the family of $m=1$ Proca stars (and also nodeless in the radial direction, $i.e.$ the fundamental solutions).
+Given that there is an infinite number of families of Proca stars with different values of $m$, in this work we will only consider the family of $m=1$ Proca stars (and also excited solutions with one node in the radial direction).

 Since our bosonic field is now a vector, we can no longer use $\phi_{max}$ to label solutions.
 This is replaced by the maximal value of the $H_1$ function in the vector ansatz (\ref{va}).
-As for $\phi_{\rm max}$ for the previous stars, the $H_1$ function also increases monotonically moving from the Newtonian regime until the strong gravity regime along the domain of existence of Proca stars.
+As for $\phi_{\rm max}$ for the previous stars, the $H_1$ function also increases monotonically moving from the dilute regime until the strong gravity regime along the domain of existence of Proca stars.
 Hence, each individual Proca solution has a different value of $H_1^{\rm max}$.
 Therefore, in Fig. \ref{Fig:Proca_m_1}, the structure of TCOs and LRs is shown in a $H_1^{\rm max}$ \textit{vs.} $r\mu_P$ plot (and similarly for the efficiency $\epsilon$).

 Fig. \ref{Fig:Proca_m_1} exhibits clear differences between the vector and scalar stars.
 A notorious one is the possibility of having stable TCOs all the way to the center of the star.
-Thus, ISCO$_{\rm abs}$ has $r=0$.
-Then $\epsilon_{\rm abs}$ amounts to known the energy of the particle sitting at $r=0$.
-We see that such $\epsilon_{\rm abs}$ goes from zero until close to unity as more compact stars are considered, similarly to the scalar stars.
+Thus, ISCO has $r=0$.
+Then $\epsilon_{\rm ISCO}$ amounts to known the energy of the particle sitting at $r=0$.
+We see that such $\epsilon_{\rm ISCO}$ goes from zero until close to unity as more compact stars are considered, similarly to the scalar stars.